Somsubhra1/React-Pagination/README.md

 # React Pagination

-A simle pagination system for ReactJS.
+A simle pagination system for ReactJS Apps.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Preview